About Chess for Success

 2003: The U.S. Congress commissioned a study of Chess for Success that compared program participants to students from the same school who were not involved in the program.

 2006: The final report of the two-year study showed that Chess for Success had accomplished its primary goal of enabling children to be patient and analytical in all problem-solving situations so that there is an increase in their academic achievement at self-esteem.
-Chess for Success also had an impact on increasing the interest of strong proportion of girls in analytical probel solving, which in turn should increase their participation in mathematics and engineering programs and careers.
+Chess for Success also had an impact on increasing the interest of strong proportion of girls in analytical problem solving.

 2008: The first year that Chess for Success served more than 85 schools.

 2009: First Girls Play Chess Tournament at Harold Oliver Primary School.

-Frank and his wife, Gerda, have always been philanthropists and believed in the value of giving back to the community.
+Frank and his wife, Gerda, always were philanthropists and believed in the value of giving back to the community.
 They knew the hardships that many low-income children were facing in education, and saw chess as a way to provide the tools students need to succeed.
 (Gerda’s brother had developed a chess program in Seattle.)
 When the initial grant for the Portland Chess Project expired, at 82 years old, Frank spearheaded the fundraising efforts to ensure that the program continued.
 Frank passed away in 1998.
 His legacy lives on, and his family remains actively involved in the organization.